philasandegamede/http_service/SOLUTION.md

 - No Infrastructure to manage
 - Autoscaling capabilities
 ### Cons:
-- Slightly more expensive than EC2 for always on workloads
+- Slightly more expensive than EC2 for always-on workloads

 ## NAT Gateway: using only one shared Gateway
 ### Pros: